JoshGo6/GitSubmodules/SubmodulesInGit.md

 ## Clone a repo containing a submodule

 When you clone a repo containing a submodule, the submodule in the parent repo is not by default available for use after cloning.
 To get the files, you must run additional commands.
 (See [Pull a submodule after a clone](#pull-a-submodule-after-a-clone).)
 Avoid this issue by passing arguments to `git clone`.
-(See [Pulling a submodule during a clone](#pulling-a-submodule-during-a-clone).)
+(See [Pull a submodule during a clone](#pull-a-submodule-during-a-clone).)

-## Pulling a submodule during a clone
+## Pull a submodule during a clone

 The simplest way of using a submodule referenced in a remote repo is to clone it along with the parent repo, so that the submodule is immediately available.